Green mango in black gram and fenugreek curry (Torachi uditmethi)

-Green mangoes have flooded the market and come in numerous varieties specific for pickling, salads, sauteing and curries.
-The variety of mangoes in India is astounding and specific varietals are used for specific dishes.
-Here is a lovely curry with a large green mango, one that is semi-ripe and has a mellow tart flavour.
+Green mangoes have flooded the market and come in numerous varieties for pickling, salads, sauteing, and curries.
+The variety of mangoes in India is astounding, and specific varietals are used for particular dishes.
+Here is a lovely curry with a large semi-ripe green mango that has a mellow, tart flavour.

-This dish plays with traditional flavours, tartness from the mango, sweetness from the palm jaggery, creamy from the coconut and spicy.
-The flavours are in harmony highlighting each other.
-Susegado is the term that Goan use for a relaxed life and this is the dish that depicts that lifestyle.
-Packed full of flavour from local ingredients and rich in the coconut curry sauce, this is indeed a dish of good eating, as the Goans do.
+This dish has traditional flavours: mango tartness, palm jaggery sweetness, coconut cream, and spiciness.
+The flavours are in harmony, highlighting each other.
+Susegado is the term that Goans use for a relaxed life, and this dish depicts that lifestyle.
+Packed full of flavour from local ingredients and rich in coconut curry sauce, this is a dish of good eating, as the Goans do.

 The Goa Portuguese Cookbook is a collection of recipes from the famed restaurant.
-The recipes reflect back to the richness of the cultural heritage of the Portuguese and Goan lifestyles.
-The dishes are both traditional fares, but also some local Goan cuisine, which is flavoured beautifully and stays true to the deep cooking traditions.
+The recipes reflect the richness of the cultural heritage of Portuguese and Goan lifestyles.
+The dishes are both traditional fares and some local Goan cuisine, which is flavoured beautifully and stays true to the deep cooking traditions.
 This is the cookbook for those who want to learn about and master this cuisine.
 You will see me cook from here often.

 For more recipes from this is lookbook, click here.